Oviya24032K6/EXPERIMENT--01-ALP-FOR-8086/README.md

 ## Result :
-Thus, To write and execute ALP on fundamental arithmetic operations is successful.
+Thus, To write and execute ALP on fundamental arithmetic operations and logical operations has done is successful.